Skip to main content

 • Controls access to all critical systems

-• Requires strong authentication and access restrictions
+• Requires strong authentication and traceability

-5. Security Operations & Monitoring Zone
+5. Security Monitoring & Detection Zone (Hell - Planned)

-This zone centralises detection, monitoring and incident response capabilities.
+This zone centralises visibility and detection capabilities.

 Examples: